HL7/fhir-military-service/input/pagecontent/index.md

 not find any matching Observation resources, the Veteran's status could not be confirmed.

-The presence of one or more Observations that conform to the [Combat Episode](#BKM_15AF665A_23CD_4387_A2F0_EA121D7063E0) profile proposed here indicates that Veteran served in combat.
+The presence of one or more Observations that conform to the [Deployment Episode](#BKM_15AF665A_23CD_4387_A2F0_EA121D7063E0) profile proposed here indicates that Veteran served in combat.